pattonsgirl/CEG3120/Projects/Project3/README.md

 1. Project description
    - Provide an overview of the project goal
    - Provide a description of how to use the CF template to create a stack
-   - Provide a description of what resources are built.
+   - Provide a description of what resources are built
    - Diagram that assists with describing the CF template stack
+      - your diagram should at minimum display the resources your CF template creates in terms of:
+         - networking (subnets) & routes (include IGW and NAT GW)
+         - firewalls (Security Groups)
+         - instances (what is on what subnet, including NAT GW)
       - See [Project 2 for diagram resources](../Project2/README.md)

 2. Building a web service container: